openid/sharedsignals/openid-caep-event-types-1_0.md

   - `compliant`
   - `not-compliant`

-initiating_entity
-: OPTIONAL, JSON string: describes the entity that invoked the device compliance change : Potential options:

-  - `admin`:    an administrative action invoked the device compliance change
-  - `user`:     the end-user action invoked the device compliance change
-  - `policy`:   a policy evaluation resulted in the device compliance change
-  - `system`:   a system or platform assertion resulted in the device compliance change

-reason_admin
-: OPTIONAL, JSON string: an administrative message for logging and auditing

-reason_user
-: OPTIONAL, JSON string: a user-friendly message for display to an end-user

 ### Examples  {#device-compliance-change-examples}

 NOTE: The event type URI is wrapped, the backslash is the continuation character.